Oklahoma State Cowboys wrestling: Tommy Chesbro era (1970–1984)

 Tommy Chesbro would take over the program next, and program's dual success continued into the 1970s and 80s.
 However, the NCAA title dominance ended during this time.
 Chesbro only won one national title in 1971, in part because his tenure mostly coincided with the sudden rise of Iowa under Dan Gable.
 Still, Chesbro managed to pass Gallagher as the winningest coach in school history, and his dual mark of 227–26–0 over 16 seasons would remain the best record in the history of the program, until it was surpassed by coach John Smith.

 Joe Seay era (1985–1991)

 Joe Seay became the head coach at Oklahoma State University following Chesbro, serving for seven years.
 Under his leadership, Oklahoma State won two more national titles in 1989 and 1990.
 During his tenure, Cowboy wrestlers also won seven individual NCAA championships, including John Smith, who won two NCAA titles under Seay’s coaching, and Pat Smith, who later became a four-time NCAA champion.

+Seay was suspended with pay in May of 1991, after The NCAA's Committee on Infractions uncovered several major violations.
+The violations dated to 1985, and included providing cash and other benefits to redshirted wrestlers so they could wrestle in open meets, and employing recruits in summer camps and giving them benefits considered inducements.
+In addition to the suspension, the Cowboys were banned from postseason competition for the 1992 season and new scholarships were eliminated for the year as well as the next.